One Day in Venice Itinerary

 If you travel in Italy then no doubt you will spend time in Venice.
 To make the most of your time use our One Day in Venice itinerary.

-Venice is one of Italy’s most popular stops for tourists with tourists arriving by the thousands everyday.
+Venice is one of Italy’s most popular stops for tourists, not to mention European cities, with tourists arriving by the thousands everyday.
 Narrow streets open up in to beautiful Piazzas and gondolas are paddled sleepily through the picturesque canals that wind between beautiful historic buildings.

 One Day in Venice